Bill & Ted's Bogus Journey: Cast

 Progressive rock/metal band Primus appear as themselves during Battle of the Bands, performing "Tommy the Cat".
 Musician Jim Martin, at the time the lead guitarist of Faith No More, also appears as himself, introduced by Rufus as "Sir James Martin, head of the Faith No More Spiritual and Theological Center."
-Candace and Lauren Mead portray "Little Bill" Logan and "Little Ted" Preston; with the characters revealed in Bill & Ted Face the Music to be girls, whose full names are shown to be Billie Logan and Thea Preston.
+Candace and Lauren Mead portray "Little Bill" Logan and "Little Ted" Preston; in Bill & Ted Face the Music, the characters are revealed to be girls, whose full names are Billie Logan and Thea Preston.

 Sadler had been drawn to the role of Death as at the time, he had been cast as a serious villain in numerous films, but had wanted to return to doing comedy as he had done earlier in the Broadway production of Biloxi Blues.
 Having enjoyed Bill & Ted's Excellent Adventure, he thought the idea of Death as a villain in a comedic film would be a good role for him, auditioning via tape using an accent from Czechoslovakian actor Jan Tříska with whom he had co-performed in an earlier stage production.
-When he was called in to audition in person, they had asked him to come in aged makeup; Sadler contacted Scott Eddo, the makeup supervisor for Die Hard 2 to make him look authentically old, which Sadler believed helped get him the role, along with the humor he injected into the audition.
+When he was called in to audition in person, they had asked him to come in aged makeup; Sadler contacted Scott Eddo, the makeup supervisor for Die Hard 2, to make him look authentically old, which Sadler believed helped get him the role, along with the humor he injected into the audition.
 Sadler said that in the film, nearly everything Death does was written into the script, outside of the same accent that he used from his audition forward.

 The name "Station" was the result of a leftover editing typo, according to the movie's writers Chris Matheson and Ed Solomon.
 They had cut a scene from the script, labeled "INT.
-POLICE STATION" but had left the "STATION" part dangling, and as they were drunk at the time, found that saying "Station" in a "[tiny] Martian voice" was hilarious, and the name stuck.
+POLICE STATION" but had left the "STATION" part dangling, and as they were overtired at the time, found that saying "Station" in a "[tiny] Martian voice" was hilarious, and the name stuck.

 Soundtrack

 As was particularly common at the time, the soundtrack album focuses on the rock music heard throughout the film.
 An album of the full orchestral score by David Newman would not become available until 2007.

 The song Bill and Ted play for the battle of the bands is "Final Guitar Solo" by Steve Vai, which he wrote to help blend into "God Gave Rock 'N' Roll to You II" by Kiss, although Bill appears similar in appearance to Dusty Hill and Billy Gibbons from ZZ Top.
 Vai also does all of the guitar riffs when Bill & Ted "air guitar" throughout the film.

-There's also a reference to the lyrics from "Every Rose Has Its Thorn" by Poison.
+There is also a reference to the lyrics from "Every Rose Has Its Thorn" by Poison.